Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Introduction

-\begin{theorem} Suppose that $h$ is a GFF on a simply-connected domain $D \subseteq \C$ with harmonically non-trivial boundary.
+\begin{theorem} Suppose that $h$ is a GFF on a simply-connected domain $D \subseteq \C$ which is homeomorphic to $\D$.
 Assume that the boundary data is such that it is possible to draw a counterflow line $\eta'$ from a fixed $y \in \partial D$ to a fixed point $z \in D$.
-(See Section \ref{sec::duality_space_filling}, Theorem \ref{thm::lightcone}, for precise conditions.)
-If we lift $\eta'$ to the universal cover of $D \setminus z$, then its left (resp.\ right) boundary is a.s.\ equivalent (when projected back to $D$) to the flow line $\eta^L$ (resp.\ $\eta^R$) of $h$ starting from $z$ with angle $\tfrac{\pi}{2}$ (resp.\ $-\tfrac{\pi}{2}$).
+(See Section~\ref{sec::duality_space_filling}, Theorem~\ref{thm::lightcone}, for precise conditions.)
+If we lift $\eta'$ to the universal cover of $D \setminus \{z\}$, then its left (resp.\ right) boundary is a.s.\ equivalent (when projected back to $D$) to the flow line $\eta^L$ (resp.\ $\eta^R$) of $h$ starting from $z$ with angle $\tfrac{\pi}{2}$ (resp.\ $-\tfrac{\pi}{2}$).
 More generally, the range of $\eta'$ stopped upon hitting $z$ is almost surely equal to the closure of the union of the countable collection of all angle varying flow lines of $h$ starting at $z$ and targeted at $y$ which change angles at most a finite number of rational times and with rational angles contained in $[-\tfrac{\pi}{2},\tfrac{\pi}{2}]$. \end{theorem}

 As in the boundary emanating setting, we can describe the conditional law of a counterflow line given its outer boundary:

 \begin{theorem} Suppose that we are in the setting of Theorem~\ref{thm::duality_and_light_cones}.
 If we are given $\eta^L$ and $\eta^R$, then the conditional law of $\eta'$ restricted to the interior connected components of $D \setminus (\eta^L \cup \eta^R)$ that it passes through (i.e., those components whose boundaries include the right side of a directed $\eta^L$ segment, the left side of a directed segment $\eta^R$ segment, and {\em no} arc of $\partial D$) is given by independent chordal $\SLE_{\kappa'}(\tfrac{\kappa'}{2}-4;\tfrac{\kappa'}{2}-4)$ processes (one process in each component, starting at the terminal point of the component's directed $\eta^L$ and $\eta^R$ boundary segments, ending at the initial point of these directed segments). \end{theorem}